Skip to Main Content

 Liability insurance in Arkansas

-Arkansas car insurance laws stipulate that you carry a minimum of 25/50/25 in liability insurance.
-But is this enough coverage to protect you if you were in a serious auto accident?
+Arkansas car insurance laws stipulate that you must carry a minimum of 25/50/25 in liability insurance.
+But is this enough coverage to protect you in a serious auto accident?
 Many insurance experts would say no.

-If you cause an accident with damages that exceed your liability limits, you will be responsible for paying the overage out-of-pocket.
+If you cause an accident with damage that exceeds your liability limits, you will be responsible for paying the overage out of pocket.
 Car accidents can be expensive, and even the expenses from a minor accident may add up quickly.

-Additionally, liability coverage pays for damages and costs to the other car in an at-fault accident, not to your own car.
-If your own vehicle is damaged in an at-fault accident and you have minimum coverage insurance, you would need to pay for any damages to your car out-of-pocket.
+Additionally, liability coverage pays for damage and costs to the other car in an at-fault accident, not to your own car.
+If your own vehicle is damaged in an at-fault accident and you have minimum coverage insurance, you would need to pay for any damage to your car out of pocket.
 If you wish to have coverage for your own vehicle, you will need to carry a full coverage car insurance policy, which includes collision and comprehensive insurance.
 Although your premium will be more expensive, you may be more financially protected in the event of a covered incident like an accident or vandalism.

 Is Arkansas a no-fault state?